WizardCoder: Empowering Code Large Language Models with Evol-Instruct: Introduction

-Motivated by the \name{} method, this study aims to enhance the capabilities of the SOTA open-source Code LLM, StarCoder~\cite{li2023starcoder}, by generating intricate code instruction data through code-specific \name{}.
-To achieve this, we have made several adaptations to the evolutionary prompt process tailored specifically for code-related tasks.
-These modifications include refining the evolutionary instructions, simplifying the form of evolutionary prompts, and incorporating code debugging and time-space complexity constraints.
-Initially, our method is applied to evolve the basic code instruction data, Code Alpaca~\cite{codealpaca}.
-Subsequently, we conduct fine-tuning of StarCoder using our newly created code instruction-following training set and obtain our \modelname{}.
+In this study, we aim to enhance the capabilities of the SOTA open-source Code LLMs (i.e., StarCoder and CodeLlama), by introducing our novel \cname{}.
+The motivation of this fine-grained instruction-tuning method in the code domain is to automatically increase the complexity of code instruction data, so as to make the best of the internal coding ability of the Code LLMs.
+Our \cname{} incorporates several novel methods, including heuristics tailored to coding task features, adversarial sample heuristics, time/space complexity requirements, and evolving stop controls.
+The whole process includes two steps: initially, we apply our \cname{} to evolve basic code instruction data, specifically Code Alpaca~\citep{codealpaca}.
+Subsequently, we fine-tune StarCoder and CodeLlama using our newly generated code instruction-following training set, resulting in our \modelname{} models.

-The experimental results obtained from four code generation benchmarks, namely HumanEval~\cite{humeval}, HumanEval+~\cite{humanevalp}, MBPP~\cite{MBPP}, and DS-100~\cite{DS1000}, demonstrate that our \modelname{} outperforms all other open-source Code LLMs, achieving state-of-the-art (SOTA) performance.
-Specifically, we observe a substantial improvement in pass@1 scores, with an increase of +22.3 (57.3 vs. 35.0) in HumanEval and +8.2 (51.8 vs. 43.6) in MBPP.
-Remarkably, despite its much smaller size, our \modelname{} even surpasses Anthropic's Claude and Google's Bard in terms of pass rates on HumanEval and HumanEval+.
+Figure~\ref{fig:compare_with_sota} and the experimental results obtained from five code generation benchmarks, namely HumanEval~\citep{humeval}, HumanEval+~\citep{humanevalp}, MBPP~\citep{MBPP}, DS-100~\citep{DS1000}, and MultiPL-E~\citep{multipl_e}, demonstrate that our \modelname{} models outperform all other open-source Code LLMs (before August 24, 2023), achieving state-of-the-art (SOTA) performance.
+Remarkably, our \modelname{} \textit{15B} even surpasses well-known Anthropic's Claude and Google's Bard in terms of pass rates on HumanEval and HumanEval+.
+Furthermore, \modelname{} \textit{34B} not only achieves a HumanEval score comparable to GPT3.5 (ChatGPT) but also surpasses it on the HumanEval+ benchmark.
+Beyond this, our preliminary studies indicate that the complexity of instructions is the key to achieving exceptional coding performance.

-The contributions of this work can be summarized as follows: \begin{itemize} \item We introduce \modelname{}, which enhances the performance of the open-source Code LLM, StarCoder, through the application of Code \name{}. \item \modelname{} surpasses all other open-source Code LLMs by a substantial margin in terms of code generation, including StarCoder, CodeGen, CodeGee, CodeT5+, InstructCodeT5+, StarCoder-GPTeacher, and Instruct-Codegen-16B. \item \modelname{} achieves superior results in code generation compared to the largest closed-source LLMs, such as Claude, Bard, PaLM, PaLM-2, and LaMDA, despite being considerably smaller in size. \end{itemize}
+The contributions of this work can be summarized as follows: \begin{itemize} \item We introduce \cname{}, a novel instruction fine-tuning approach for code, which enhances the performance of the open-source Code LLMs by a large margin. \item We develop \modelname{} models, which surpass all other open-source Code LLMs by a substantial margin in coding tasks.
+Notably, the 15B version even outperforms the well-known closed-source LLMs, such as Claude, and Bard.
+The 34B version achieves a HumanEval score comparable to GPT3.5 (ChatGPT) and surpasses it on the HumanEval+ benchmark. \item We conduct a preliminary study highlighting the pivotal role of instruction complexity in achieving exceptional coding performance. \end{itemize}